Life Insurance For Bipolar Disorder: The Definitive Guide

 In some situations, the insurance company may make an offer that excludes coverage for suicide permanently.
 In that case, regardless of age, the insurer would deny the policy beneficiary any death benefits even if the 2 year clause expired.
 Yes, this would all be in writing from your insurance company if they “modify” the policy and make a conditional offer.
 The policy owner would have the option to accept the amended terms or not.

-Life insurance is designed to protect the insureds “financial value” if a he or she dies either by natural means such as cancer, heart attack, stroke etc. or by accidental means such as a car wreak.
+Bipolar life insurance is designed to protect the insureds “financial value” if a he or she dies either by natural means such as cancer, heart attack, stroke etc. or by accidental means such as a car wreak.
 Suicide is neither.

 While this seems very cold, insurance is about statistics and perceived risk to the insurance company.
 Try not to take it personal.
 A person just diagnosed with pancreatic cancer who just decided they want life insurance is now a very high risk to any life insurance company.
 Because the ficticious individual is very high risk, he or she can only be covered by a guaranteed acceptance policy due to the “perceived risk.”
 This also means there will be a 2 year waiting period for full benefits and elevated premiums on top of that.
 Again, that may seem “cold” but insurance companies must take all risks factors into account to ensure their ability to pay claims out to the beneficiaries of the policies.